robang74/roberto-a-foglietta/301-socialism-is-not-communism.md

 ---

-### Conclusion
+### Conclusions

 Is it hard to reach a conclusion?
 Monkeys and other primates did this on their own despite being considered soulless animals.
-Think about it, all the time you need but not too much.
-LOL
+Think about it, all the time you need but not too much! 😉

 The picture at the top of this article is a revisited photo of an existing fountain that shows an orc devouring children.
 The pastel natural colors have been saturad for a more dramatic effect.
 It is a metaphor about a dystopian system that eats its own citizens in order to carry on due to its incapacity to foster a real economy that creates real value and hence consumes itself.